unjs/automd/README.md

 ### Supported Args

 - `src`: Path to the source file.
-The default is `./src/index` a and can be omitted.
+The default is `./src/index` and can be omitted.

 ## Development